Goals and Purpose of the Seinfeld Scholar Award Program

 - who have (ii) passion for excellence, creativity, and originality in academic or artistic fields, and

 - who demonstrate the (iii) “ability to motivate and bring out the best in others.”

 Designation as a Seinfeld Scholar is not intended as a prize for past accomplishments so much as encouragement and stimulation for future contributions to society.

-Faculty and Student Award: Faculty and students honored as Seinfeld Scholars do not apply for the recognition and are not expected to report on the use of the funds.
+Faculty and Student Award: In 2022-2023 one faculty member will receive this award which requires nomination by designated individuals.
+Faculty and students cannot self-nominate.
 The program proceeds through a three-year cycle.
 From time to time, Ms. Seinfeld may change the order of the cycle.
-Generally, however, in the first and second years, a faculty member receives a grant of $10,000.
+Generally, however, in the first and second years, a faculty member awardee receives a grant of $10,000.
 In the third year, the program recognizes two graduating seniors with a cash grant of $5,000 each.
-There are no restrictions on recipients’ use of the funds.
-This year (2022-2023) one faculty member will receive this award.
+They are not expected to report on the use of the funds and there are no restrictions on recipients’ use of the funds.

 Nomination Process and Submission Instructions – Faculty

 Faculty may be nominated by their respective dean or by their associate dean, department chair or program director with the dean’s concurrence.
 Faculty cannot self-nominate.
 The complete nomination package includes required documents listed below combined into a single PDF document in the order presented.
 The committee forwards its recommendation to the Chancellor, who makes the final selection.
 Nomination packet should include: